Credit card tips for college students

 While you’re working to build credit in college, it’s important to track your progress and know where you stand.

 CreditWise from Capital One lets you keep an eye on your credit as often as you want.
 How does CreditWise work?
 It gives you access to your TransUnion® credit report and VantageScore® 3.0 credit score from your desktop or your phone.
 It’s free for everyone, it won’t hurt your score to use it and you don’t even need to be a Capital One customer to enroll.

 You could also get a free copy of your credit report from each of the three major credit reporting bureaus.
 Visit AnnualCreditReport.com to learn how.

 Building good credit takes time.
 But with responsible use, you might be able to start while you’re in college.
 That way, you can set yourself up for a bright financial future when you graduate.

-*Claims of unauthorized use are subject to investigation and verification.
+*Claims of unauthorized use and liability for unauthorized charges are subject to investigation and verification.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.

 Your CreditWise score is calculated using the TransUnion® VantageScore® 3.0 model, which is one of many credit scoring models.
 Your CreditWise score is a good measure of your overall credit health, but it is not likely to be the same score used by creditors.
 The availability of the CreditWise tool depends on our ability to obtain your credit history from TransUnion.
 Some monitoring and alerts may not be available to you if the information you enter at enrollment does not match the information in your credit file at (or you do not have a file at) one or more consumer reporting agencies.